Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Surrogate model-based two-stage stochastic programming for the

 as the elementwise maximum of the linear functions $f_{sj}, j = 1, \dotsc R$.
 Therefore $f$ is convex by construction.

 The cloud of $N=1000$ points $(x_k,y_k)$ obtained for the specialty $s=\texttt{ORTH}$ is shown on Figure~\ref{fig:approx}, together with its piecewise linear approximation, for the six different cost structures used in our computational study; cf.\ Section~\ref{sec:assumptions}.
+For all cost structures and all specialties $s$, the mean deviation $\frac{1}{N} \sum_{k=1}^{N} |f_s(x_k)-y_k|$ represents between 6\% and 12\% of the second-stage costs for a regular load of 480 min.
+We note that the individual relative deviation $|f_s(x_k)-y_k|/y_k$ is much larger for some data points, especially when $y_k$ is close to $0$, but this does not detract from the validity of our approach: the key point is only to capture the general trend of increasing second-stage costs with the load of a block.

 A remark on the convexity of $f_s$ is in order: it is well-known that the optimal value of a minimization-LP like~\eqref{LPstage2} is a convex function of its vector of right-hand sides; cf.\ e.g.~\citet{boyd2004convex}.
-Therefore, we know that $\phi_b(x)$ is a convex function of the processing times $p_i^\omega$, $i=1,\ldots,n_b$, $\omega\in\Omega$.
-The novelty in our approach lies on the fact that this convex function can be well approximated by a \emph{one-dimensional} function applied to the total expected processing time allocated to the block.
-A parallel can thus be drawn with the Benders decomposition approach, in which a convex underestimator of $x\mapsto \phi_b(x)$ is constructed and sequentially improved; see Section~\ref{sec:other_approaches}.
+Therefore, we know that $\phi_b(x,0)$ is a convex function of the durations $p_i^\omega$, $i=1,\ldots,n_b$, $\omega\in\Omega$.
+The novelty of our approach lies on the fact that this convex function can be well approximated by a \emph{one-dimensional} function applied to the total expected processing time allocated to the block.
+A parallel can thus be drawn with the Benders decomposition approach, in which a convex underestimator of $x\mapsto \phi_b(x,0)$ is constructed and sequentially improved; see Section~\ref{sec:other_approaches}.
 In our case, we only \emph{estimate} the second-stage costs, but the restriction to a one-dimensional estimator $f_s$ significantly reduces the computational burden; see Section~\ref{sec:results} for a comparison.

+Now, let us return to the general case \emph{with} emergency arrivals.
+For an emergency assignment~$z$, we denote by $k(j):=\sum_{j'=1}^j z_{j'b}$ the number of emergencies operated in block $b$ when there is a total of $j$ emergencies on day $d(b)$, i.e., $|E_{d(b)}|=j$.